 Access your saved content

-Claims management is a priority issue for property and casualty (P&C) insurers.
+Claims management is a priority issue for property and casualty insurers.
+Filing for a claim is the “moment of truth” for an insurance customer—the time when the insurer demonstrates its ability to process information quickly and efficiently, analyze the situation and act upon the facts provided.
 Many P&C insurers, however, operate with claims systems that are less than optimal.
-Key functions often prove inadequate in facilitating faster loss reporting, improving adjuster efficiency, increasing customer satisfaction, quickly adapting to market changes and providing actionable management information.
+Key functions often prove inadequate in facilitating faster loss reporting, improving adjuster efficiency, increasing customer satisfaction, quickly adapting to market changes, and providing actionable management information.

 24 January 2013